Universal Algebra in UniMath: Introduction

-\section{Goals and methodology}
+\paragraph*{Revision history.} This work is an expanded version of a prior conference paper \citep{hott-uf20} that was presented at the Workshop on Homotopy Type Theory/Univalent Foundations (HoTT/UF) in 2020.
+An intermediate version appeared in the fourth author's PhD thesis~\citep{DBLP:phd/basesearch/Brogi22}.
+Modifications in the current version encompass a comprehensive overhaul of the presentation along with the addition of new content, most notably, the study of the homotopy W-type structure of our term algebras.

-What we have mechanized is not, clearly, a mathematical novelty, but our endeavour has some payoffs.
+\subsection{Goals and methodology}

-Firstly, the code introduces in the UniMath library a minimal set of definitions and results that is open to the community of developers for future achievements and formal investigations on the relation between pre-categorical research in general algebraic structures and its subsequent development in e.g.~Lawvere theories \cite{algebraic}.
+What we have mechanised is not a mathematical novelty, but our endeavour has some payoffs.

-Secondly, a peculiar feature of our code is the original implementation of term algebras over a signature, which fits within the original approach to mechanization of univalent mathematics, but highlights the computational relevance of the constructions avoiding the restrictions imposed on the Coq engine in UniMath.
+On the practical side, the code introduces in the UniMath library a minimal set of definitions and results that is open to the community of developers for future achievements and formal investigations on the relation between pre-categorical research in general algebraic structures and its subsequent development in, e.g., Lawvere theories.

-As a matter of fact, terms for a signature constitute a family inductively defined over the operation symbols together with an additional set of variables.
-As it is known, however, UniMath makes use of just \emph{some} features of the Coq proof assistant.
-To be precise, both \texttt{record} and \texttt{inductive} types are avoided in order to keep the system sound from a foundational/philosophical viewpoint.
+On the technical side, a peculiar feature of our code is the original implementation of term algebras over a signature.
+We provide a detailed account of the full construction of the term algebra from ground up starting from the inductive type of natural numbers and deriving step-by-step the necessary intermediate structures such as (heterogeneous) vectors and lists.
+Incidentally, this plays well with the coding convention adopted in the UniMath library: both \lncode{record} and \lncode{inductive} types are avoided to keep the system sound from a foundational/philosophical viewpoint.

-On the other hand, one of our main goals has been to make \emph{all} our constructions about terms \emph{evaluable} -- as far as possible -- by the built-in automation mechanisms of the proof assistant.
+Accordingly, one of our main goals has been to make \emph{all} our constructions about terms \emph{evaluable} -- as far as possible -- by the built-in automation mechanisms of the proof assistant.
 More precisely, we represent each term using a sequence of function symbols.
-This sequence is thought to be executed by a stack machine: each symbol of arity $n$ pops $n$ elements from the stack and pushes a new element at the top.
+This sequence is thought to be executed by a stack machine: Each symbol of arity $n$ pops $n$ elements from the stack and pushes a new element at the top.
 A term is denoted by a sequence of function symbols that a stack-like machine can execute without type errors and stack underflow, returning a stack with a single element.